lararosekelley/emacs.d/README.md

 ## Setup

+### Before you launch Emacs

 1. Clone this repo into `~/.emacs.d`
+2. Update env vars or add more in `lisp/init-env.el`

+### First launch

-2. Launch Emacs and wait a bit for everything to install (only once)
+1. Launch Emacs and wait a bit for everything to install (only once)
-3. Run `nerd-icons-install-fonts` (only needed once)
+2. Run `nerd-icons-install-fonts` (only needed once)
-4. Run `treesit-auto-install-all` to install Treesitter grammars all at once (optional)
+3. Run `treesit-auto-install-all` to install Treesitter grammars all at once (optional)
+4. Run `copilot-install-server` to install Copilot
 5. As you navigate to `lsp-mode`-enabled files, you should get prompted (only once) to install a language server